 The COVID-19 pandemic has had a negative impact on the food security of many communities, including college students.
 COVID disproportionately affected people who were already food insecure and pushed many more into new food crisis.
 As the pandemic forced university dormitories and campus dining facilities to clos, many college students lost access to the sources of food that they relied on, resulting in higher reported rates of food insecurity, greater stress, and poorer health status.

 Food insecurity on college campuses is a particularly complex problem to solve because it touches on many of the challenges facing our food system at large.
 These include economically, sustainable, and equitable food procurement, as well as cultural and socioeconomic concerns, such as food that is both culturally and dietarily appropriate.

 College students also have many distinguishing features that differentiate them from other populations with regard to food insecurity.
 College students generally have a poor diet and nutrition status, making food security issues even more relevant.
-The Spring 2018 National College Assessment II stated that only 4.3 percent of college students reported eating 5 or more servings of fruits and vegetables per day.
+The Spring 2023 National College Assessment III stated that only 3.7 percent of college students reported eating 5 to 6 servings of vegetables per day.
 College students face added vulnerability as they adapt to changes in their environment, particularly those moving from high school to college.
 Housing situations can contribute to food security challenges; students living off-campus are at greater risk of food insecurity than those still living with family or on campus.

 College campuses have made great strides to include more non-traditional students than in the past, but this has come with its own challenges regarding food security.
 On many campuses, large scale food policies have not accounted for the increased diversification of their population, which often includes greater numbers of low-income students, older students, and those with young families.
 Now, the landscape is much different: college costs have risen exponentially and the college population has shifted.